toddreed/Touchpose/README.md

 Before deciding to using Touchposé, see the Caveats section below.

-To use Touchposé with an app, indicate that `QTouchposeApplication` should be used instead of `UIApplication`.
+To use Touchposé with an app, indicate that `TRTouchposeApplication` should be used instead of `UIApplication`.
 This is done by specifying the application class in `UIApplicationMain()`: